MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Customize-Data-Displayed-in-a-Drop-Down-Control-Using-Field-Groups.md

 8. Run the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] to view your changes.

-     For example, open the **Edit Sales Order** card page **1003**, and then choose **Sell\-to Customer No**.
-The fields that you added to the **Customer** table, using field groups, are now displayed in the drop\-down control for that field.
+     For example, open the **Edit Sales Order** card page **1003**, and then choose **Sell-to Customer No**.
+The fields that you added to the **Customer** table, using field groups, are now displayed in the drop-down control for that field.

-     Follow the same procedure to remove fields, or to change the order of fields displayed in the drop\-down control.
+     Follow the same procedure to remove fields, or to change the order of fields displayed in the drop-down control.

 ## See Also
  [Walkthrough: Creating a Customer Card Page in Page Designer](Walkthrough:%20Creating%20a%20Customer%20Card%20Page%20in%20Page%20Designer.md)